pkalivas/radiate/README.md

         E: Clone
 ```
 ## Example
-Quick example of optimizing the NEAT algorithm to find a graph where the sum of all edges is .0001 away from 100.
+Quick example of evolving an lstm network for a few generations then fine-tuning it with backpropagation.
+Uncommenting out freestyle() will let the trained model predict off of it's previous output and continue on as so.
 To run this:
 ```bash
 git clone https://github.com/pkalivas/radiate.git
 cd radiate
 cargo build --verbose && cargo run --bin xor-neat-backprop
 ```
-On my computer (Windows 10, x64-based, i7-7700 @ 4.20GHz, 32GB RAM) this finishes in about 15 seconds.
+On my computer (Windows 10, x64-based, i7-7700 @ 4.20GHz, 32GB RAM) this finishes in about 6 seconds.
 ```rust
 extern crate radiate;
 use std::error::Error;